tksridharan007/E-Commerce_Sales_Analysis/README.md

 # DESCRIPTION
 This makes the shop owner to interact with the data
-1. Stock Details -- Inserting the product,Deleting the product,Searching the product,Sorting the product
+1. Stock Details -- Inserting the product,Deleting the product,Searching the product andSorting the product
 2. Product Purchased Stock Portal -- Print Stock,Sort product_sold Stock and Search product

 # LIBRARIES USED